Granadine Confederation: Constitution of 1858

 By the conservative mandate of Mariano Ospina Rodríguez, Congress passed and approved a new Constitution for the country on May 22, 1858.

 By this constitution, the country was named officially as the Confederation Granadine and conformed by eight sovereign states.

-More power and representation was given to the provinces, as each state could have its own legislature and elect its own president.
+More power and representation were given to the provinces, as each state could have its own legislature and elect its own president.

 The vice presidency was abolished and replaced with a dignitary named by the Congress.

 The president and senators could be elected to serve a period of four years and the Representatives of the House for two.

 The Constitution also listed the powers and obligations of the states and of the central government, and gave parameters to creating new laws and amending the constitution.
 It included the basic freedoms, and rights of the people.
 The constitution was important as it signaled the official beginning of the confederacy and set legal parameters.